CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experiments

 \subsection{Ablation Experiments}

-For ease of reading, in the ablation experiment results we group the 9 benchmarks into 3 groups: \textsc{hres}, high-res.\ chart and document reading (DocVQA, InfoVQA, ChartQA), \textsc{ocr}, reading text in natural images (OCRBench, TextVQA), and \textsc{vqa}, general-knowledge visual question answering (RealWorldQA, AI2D, GQA, MME).
+For ease of reading, we group the 9 benchmarks into 3 categories in our ablation results: \textsc{hres}, high-res.\ chart and document reading (DocVQA, InfoVQA, ChartQA), \textsc{ocr}, reading text in natural images (OCRBench, TextVQA), and \textsc{vqa}, general-knowledge visual understanding (RealWorldQA, AI2D, GQA, MME).